hoanganh25991/bul-game-10/docs/requirements/ai.md

   - Attack on a cooldown (aiAttackCooldown).
   - Each attack deals aiAttackDamage to the player.
   - Render a short red beam VFX toward the player for feedback.
+  - Enemies use non‑thunder effects; thunder visuals/skills are reserved for the hero.

 Wander (Idle)
 - Without aggro, periodically pick a random nearby moveTarget within aiWanderRadius and walk toward it.